LucasJMO/E6Plus/classes/Knight.md

 **Defend Others**: Any ally adjacent to the knight gains Evasion, although the knight does not.

 **Immovable Stance**: A 6th level knight gains the ability to adopt a defensive stance, granting him phenomenal strength and durability, but preventing him from taking any movement on his turn except for a single 5 foot step.
-A knight in his immovable stance gains +4 to strength, +4 to constitution, +4 resistance bonus on all saves, and +2 to his damage reduction.
+A knight in his immovable stance gains +4 to strength, +4 to constitution, +4 resistance bonus on all saves, +4 to AC, and +2 to his damage reduction.

 Using or stopping the immovable stance takes no time itself, but a knight can only do so during his action.
 A knight suffers no penalties for exiting his stance, but he may only re-enter it after taking no physical actions for a full minute.